 “Good Lord,” Chief Jamieson said.
 “She touched him more than he touched her.”

 “Well, young lady, I certainly believe all that,” Judge Struthers said to Lina but for the others to hear.
 She sat up straight.
 “Now, Mrs. Prescott.
 You have the envelope there.
 Bring it here and empty it.”
 She cleared a space on her desk.

 Beverly spread out the contents between a leather, monogrammed pen holder and a photograph of the judge’s bald, deceased husband.

 She held up a key.
 “Mr. Bacon’s car.
 This document here is the deed to his inherited land on Madison Hill.”
 She picked up the stuffed white envelope.
 “There’s money in it.
 We counted it.
 Ten-thousand dollars.
 His life’s savings, Your Honor.”

 “I want to verify what the note says,” Judge Struthers said.

 “It’s his will,” Beverly said, handing it over.
 “That’s what he wrote at the top.
 It’s dated and signed.”
 She started choking up.
-“He gave everything in his possession to Lina.”
+“He gave everything he owns to Lina.”

 Chief Jamieson peered over his glasses at Bob Prescott.
 “Word is – from the mayor’s office – the city has green-lighted a plan with developers to put up a ski resort just a couple miles up from there.
 I could be wrong, but by the time little Lina’s a grownup, that property ought to be worth some serious pocket change.
 Maybe hundreds of thousands.”